Reverberation Mapping of Lamp-post and Wind Structures in Accretion Thin Disks: Theory

 \section{Theory}

-In the structure of AGN, a geometrically thin and optically thick accretion disk irradiated by external sources makes specific predictions about the observed wavelength dependence of flux and time lags.
+The structure of an AGN can be postulated as a geometrically thin, optically thick accretion disk irradiated by external sources.
+This configuration predicts specific dependencies of observed time lags and fluxes on wavelength $\lambda$ (or frequency $\nu=c/\lambda$), expressed as the time-lag spectrum $\tau_\lambda$ and the flux spectrum $f_\nu$.
+By measuring these spectra, we can infer the physical structure of the accretion disk.
 This section presents a comprehensive calculation of light curves for an accretion disk model irradiated by a ``lamp post'' geometry (see \sref{sec:reverberation}).
 We build upon previous works on irradiated disk light curves \citep[e.g.][]{CackettEtal07,StarkeyEtal16,KovacevicEtal22,PozoNunezEtal23} by introducing an approach that incorporates a power-law dependence for the accretion rate and explores the influence of the disk structure.
 Furthermore, we provide analytical formulas derived using a power-law approximation of the temperature profile, allowing for more efficient application to observational data (see \sref{sec:temperature_powerlaw}).